 Have you ever seen a Japanese glass float with the wonderful hand knotted netting?
+I’m talking real glass float netting!
 We’re going to show you how to get the exact look for home decor with a budget saving thrift store find!

 Japanese Glass Float DIY